 In all cases only a single power module is required to operate the node.
 However, connecting both modules provides redundant power.

 1. Plug an approved C13 power cable into each of the power modules at the rear of the GigaVUE-HC2 chassis.

-NOTE: For information on connecting the optional DC power modules, refer to Figure 4-4 on page 59.
+Note: For information on connecting the optional DC power modules, refer to Figure 4: DC Power Module .